matt-harvey/swx/README.rst

 of activity.)
 Also, the time log must be such that the timestamps appear in ascending order (or at least, non-descending order).
 Be sure to preserve this order if you edit the file manually.

+You can enter future-dated entries in the time log, but most ``swx`` commands may behave unexpectedly if there are still "future" entries in the log when they are run.

 Help
 ----